lgrammel/storyteller/README.md

 # Storyteller

-StoryTeller is an exploratory web application that creates short audio stories for pre-school kids.
+StoryTeller is an experimental web application that creates short audio stories for pre-school kids.

 <table style="width:100%;">
 <tr>